Global Renewalists of all backgrounds can—or should—affirm three historic creeds of the church. A commentary is offered for each one.

 Unity around the fulness of Jesus’s one person and dual natures is easy for all global Renewalists to achieve, since the exalted Jesus is central for them.

-To sum up, those three creeds cover the main doctrines of the Christian church, except for two areas: the Scriptures and the Holy Spirit.
+To sum up, those three creeds cover the main doctrines of the Christian church.

 Written by James Malcolm